 While census statistics will be used to allocate hundreds of billions of dollars of funding for North Carolina over the next 10 years, including economic recovery following the COVID-19 outbreak, the communities that need that funding the most are also the ones most-often undercounted in the census.
 That includes communities of color, rural communities and people struggling with homelessness.

-The government began snail-mailing traditional census forms for the country’s 24th census on March 12, though for the first time, participants will be able to answer the nine census questions online in 2020.
+The government began snail-mailing traditional census forms for the country’s 24th census on March 12, though for the first time, participants can answer the nine census questions online in 2020 (Clink link to do so yourself).
 Census-takers will also continue to collect data over the telephone.
 While those three options are known as “self-response,” there are usually hundreds of field workers who follow up with households who don’t participate.
 The COVID-19 outbreak, however, has delayed the activation of those field workers, which could have an impact on those numbers.

 The NC Counts Coalition was formed to bolster our state’s response numbers for this year’s census, and on Wednesday morning members of the coalition held a virtual press conference to discuss how they are stepping up efforts to push for more self-response participation in light of the ongoing pandemic.